oddvertex/BrewThermometer/README.md

 #Brew Thermometer

 ##Outside Libraries
+Check the 'Helper' folder for 2 required libraries.
-Requires taskmanager library from here: http://www.github.com/drsteveplatt/arduino-taskmanager
+Also requires taskmanager library from here for a total of three libraries: http://www.github.com/drsteveplatt/arduino-taskmanager

 ##Description